KSneijders/AoE2-2v1/README.md

 # AoE2-2v1

-This branch will house all challenges for game-modes
+This branch will keep all info like rule sets, challenges, commands etc. for all game modes.